staticli/staticli/README.md

 `staticli simplehttp` runs Python SimpleHTTP in the current directory.

 `staticli surge` runs surge, allowing you to deploy the current directory to a surge.sh site.

+`staticli github-release` for releasing something to github (see the Makefile for how this is used, it's probably not that helpful except for releasing new versions of staticli)

 See this [asciicast](https://asciinema.org/a/159884) to see proselint being used for the first time.